 The Health Nutrition and Population Statistics database hosted by the World Bank Group provides various key indicators related to health issues, population dynamics and nutrition.
 The data have been gathered from 258 countries over the last 57 years.

 The data challenge aims at informing us about potential progress towards the resolution of some health and nutrition issues as well as descriptions of population dynamics.
 Generally speaking, participants can focus on any aspect of the data and should provide any analysis they find relevant.
+The submission will provide a conclusion based on the analysis of the the Health Nutrition and Population Statistics database.
+External open source data can be used to support conclusion and for illustrative purpose only.
+It is not allowed to use external data to perform your analysis.
 Some possible thoughts to get started are:

 Participants are allowed to use R code only.
 They will have to submit a PDF or HTML file compiled from an R notebook or a RMarkdown file containing their code and their comments on the methods used to learn about the data.
-Thought it is not compulsory, participants are advised to develop a shiny app (link provided in their submission).
+The submission will be made using the abstract submission page.
+Though it is not compulsory, participants are advised to develop a shiny app (link provided in their submission).
 The jury of experts will in particular value submissions that meet following criteria

 The challenge is open to: